They’re innovative, Australian, highly commercial and they’re changing the world, one idea at a time.

 Unlike your average awards program, we don’t lock a panel of expert adjudicators in a small room.
 Neither do we demand a thorough analysis of each applicant’s P&L statement.
 We don’t even request an historical snapshot of ‘runs on the board’ or commercial achievements.

-This is because innovation is future focussed.
+This is because innovation is future focused.
 It is about identifying and solving problems in ways that will change the way we live, do business and think.

 What was the process?